The Four Cornerstones of Brand-Driven Leadership01.09.18 / David Lemley

 Know Thy Brand’s Values

 Knowing what you stand for as an organization seems like a no-brainer.
 But many leaders struggle to articulate their values in language that is specific, believable, and contagious (one of the hallmarks of a great brand), especially when faced with unfavorable performance or sea-change.
 It is good to have an oral history that employees and customers experience over time through branded lore and storytelling.
 It’s better to have your values written down.

 In purpose-driven brands we often have an advantage because we have hired our most loyal customers as employees.
 These avid users are built-in evangelists, who know the ins and outs of how our brand fits into their lives.
 The best employees are often the most outspoken of your stark-raving fans – which shows up as evangelism for the lifestyle that your brand supports.

 Those of you that are lucky enough to have a team dedicated to customer research and data or have already purchased and analyzed customer data know that there is a little bit of magic and gut checking necessary to truly understand the numbers.
 However, at a basic level, all brands have a pretty solid idea of who you are talking to.
 Start there, and keep it simple.

 This is where things can get tricky.
 All the data in the world will only tell you so much.
-And hiring raving fans as your employees comes with a bit of double-edged sword – especially in purpose-driven brands.
+And hiring raving fans as your employees comes with a bit of a double-edged sword – especially in purpose-driven brands.
 There is something called the awareness gap or the presumed self-identification as your best customer.
 In short, if all of your best customers are employed by your company then real growth is not possible.
 Sometimes, in an effort to see customers as not-us it’s important to bring in an outsider.

 It may seem strange to hear a strategy firm focus on simplicity.
 But at the end of the day, as a leader, you should not need crib sheets or require a transcription service to remember what your brand stands for.
 Simplicity is what will help you and your entire organization make decisions.